Incorporating DFM for Panelization in Your Electronics

 Keeping some general guidelines in mind during the process will help reduce these costs and possibly save some cash while you’re at it.
 Ultimately, this article is one of hundreds attempting to convince you to adopt a DFM-oriented mindset during design.
 If you always keep DFM in mind, you will save boatloads of time while minimizing unnecessary costs and hassle down the road.

-If you’re interested in learning more about how Altium’s features can assist you in your panelization challenges, talk to an Altium expert today.
+If you’re interested in learning more about how Altium Designer’s features can assist you in your PCB panelization challenges and PCB manufacturing, talk to an Altium Designer expert today.